discoproject/disco/doc/start/tutorial.rst

 :class:`disco.core.Disco` object.
 After that, we can start the job by calling :meth:`disco.core.Disco.new_job`.
-There's a large number of parameters that you can use to specify your job, but only three of them are required for a simple job like ours.
+There's a large number of parameters that you can use to specify your job, but only four of them are required for a simple job like ours.
+If we had chosen to not use :ref:`DDFS`, we would not need :meth:`disco.func.chain_reader`, which is used for making input out of previous Disco output (such as ``ddfs chunk``).

 In addition to starting the job, we want to print out the results as well.
 First, however, we have to wait until the job has finished.
 This is done with